alyomahoney/Football_Pass_Probability/README.md

 Note that the script also includes code to construct a random forest and a k-NN model.
 The models took too long to run for the purposes of this project (and may have even exhausted the computer's memory) however they are left in for reference.

+### `final_model.R`
+This script trains the final model (using the train and test datasets) and assesses its performance using the validation dataset.

 ### `data`
 This folder is a location for the downloaded data to be stored.
 The events_England.json file is not stored in this repo as it exceedes the 100MB limit.